 Quality, not quantity.
 Leading, not lagging indicators.
 These are not new concepts.
 But we do need to constantly play this up among employers, before they get too bogged down by the numbers.

-I congratulate the 2012 winners of Canada’s Safest Employers Award.
+On behalf of Canadian Occupational Safety, I congratulate the 2012 winners of Canada’s Safest Employers Award.
 Hats off to all those who nominated their organizations as well — you all deserve to be recognized for your efforts in maintaining healthy and safe workplaces we can all be proud of.

 Mari-Len De Guzman is the former editor of Canadian Occupational Safety magazine and www.cos-mag.com.